Merzasphor/MWSE/docs/source/types/tes3misc.md

 ### `soulGemCapacity`

+*Read-only*.
 Fetches capacity of the soul gem, if this item is a soul gem.

 **Returns**: